yashharne/Snap-Vision/README.md

 # STEAD: Spatio-Temporal Efficient Anomaly Detection for Time and Compute Sensitive Applications

+This repo is the official implementation of [STEAD: Spatio-Temporal Efficient Anomaly Detection for Time and Compute Sensitive Applications]()

 ### Pretrained models available in the saved_models folder

 **Extracted X3D Features for UCF-Crime dataset**